Dynamic Monopoly Pricing With Multiple Varieties: Trading Up: Analysis

 \section{Analysis}

-In this section, we employ the unified framework to characterize dynamic monopoly pricing.
+We now characterize dynamic monopoly pricing within the framework introduced above.
 We proceed in three steps.
-First, we examine the behavior of consumers in equilibrium.
-Second, we study optimal pricing in the absence of trading-up opportunities.
-Finally, we analyze optimal pricing with trading-up opportunities.
+First, we provide a simple skimming result.
+Second, we introduce a convenient way of representing the seller's profit.
+Finally, we analyze optimal pricing with and without trading-up opportunities.